villeheikkila/Tastybytes/README.md

 # ![tastice](https://fontmeme.com/permalink/190704/0daa2ab57e001e0aa2002608810c7a69.png)

 Application for keeping track of things you have recently tasted.
-It mimics the functionality and interface of the popular tasting apps such as Untapped and Vivino.
-Unlike the previously mentioned apps however, it'll support arbitrary types of foods and drinks such as sodas, coffees and anything you can imagine.
+It mimics the functionality and the interface of the popular tasting apps such as Untapped and Vivino.
+Unlike the previously mentioned apps however, it'll support arbitrary types of foods and drinks such as sodas, coffees or anything else you can imagine.

 ## Technology Stack

 The application will be written using React and TypeScript in the frontend and Node.js and TypeScript in the backend.
-GraphQL will be used for communication between the web application and the server.
-PostgreSQL will be used as a backend.
+GraphQL will be used for communication between the application and the server.
+PostgreSQL will be used as the database.

 ## Features for Minimum Viable Product

 * Authentication with Google/Facebook
+    * Fetching of avatar, name, emails etc.
 * Adding products
     * Name, manufacturer, photo etc.
 * Tasting check-ins
     * Rating, tasting notes etc.
 * Account management

- Further features
+## Further features

 * Social features
     * Friends list